ratewalamit/Ratewal_Notes/github/learning_github.md

 git merge my_branch (merge my_branch to the branch I am working on.
 When I branched all files from parent got copied to my_branch .
 Now after this merge command extra files in my_branch will also get added to present working branch.(upto last commit of datughter branch)

-git rebase my_branch(will change commits to parent branch making us look daughter was never a branch))

-git remote add origin git @github.com:amitkiucaa:ggjklfalgd.git create a remote of name “origin ” of url(git@.....git)

-(Before pushing anything please add your public ssh key to your github account in order to be able to use push/pull) git push -u origin master(if fast forwarding wont lose history) (def of origin in above line , you can push to other branch also) git push --force origin master(forcefully merge will lose history)

-git push server_repo repository_name (server_repo: is deifned as git remote add server_repo <url_of_repo> i.e. analogus to origin
-(will push whatever is there in current working branch to url embadded in server_repo, with branch repository_name, if repository_name does not exist it will create it) git push server_repo repository_name:

-Note : if you cloned some repository : and now you want to commit changes to the repository first set your user identity ie git config --global user.email ratewalamit@gmail.com git config --global user.name  ratewalamit
-(remove –global to set identity to this repository only)

-otehrewise you wont be able to commit changes.

-git push --mirror https://github.com/exampleuser/new-repository.git #will push exact mirror image of the repository to the repository defined by the link

-Git Push

-git push server_repo local_branch_name:server_branch_name

-	server_repo : contain url of the repository if local_branch_name dont exist > will give error if server_branch_name dont exist > will create server_branch_name branch at server if both exist will paste local_bramch_name into serer_branch_name

-Git Merge

 **Syncing changes: git pull**
 Let us assume you have file1.py file2.py file3.py along with folder1/file1.py folder2/file1.py
 now you simply strat wiht adding origin to remote directory and let us see how fun stuff goes there